Fine Art Photography Daily

 ©Cristobal Masera, Dani, 2019, courtesy the artist

-As the sun sets, the gallery bathes itself in the rich, blood-orange hues of evening while Masera concludes his talk, inviting the audience to ask questions.
-When I inquire about the most profound lesson or insight he’s gleaned from a decade of capturing the world through his lens, his response is elegantly simple yet incredibly valuable advice for any artist: “Patience.”
-Masera, who candidly acknowledges that film slows him down and that “it takes him a lot of time to do things,” has meticulously cultivated this virtue over the years.
+As Masera concludes his talk, I inquire about the most profound lesson or insight he’s gleaned over a decade of capturing the world through his lens, his response is elegantly simple: “Patience.”
+The artist, who candidly acknowledges that film “slows him down” and that “it takes him a lot of time to do things,” has meticulously cultivated this virtue over the years.
 “All those traveled kilometers allowed me to learn about the patience of being, to appreciate the power of waiting.”
-This patience, however, isn’t aimed at shallow or fame-seeking objectives, but rather at deeply personal quests of self-fulfillment and the refinement of his craft: “I feel that it’s more valuable to go unnoticed and achieve your dreams than to reveal who you are without achieving any,” remarks the artist.
+This patience, however, isn’t aimed at superficial objectives, but rather at deeply personal quests of self-fulfillment and the refinement of his craft: “I feel that it’s more valuable to go unnoticed and achieve your dreams than to reveal who you are without achieving any,” remarks the artist.

 Bayawa01_2019_CristobalMasera